 98 Big Creek

-There is a spot along Hwy.
-123 south of Piercetown where Big Creek is right next to the highway, with a big parking area.
-We have driven past here many times and always say ‘someday we’ll stop and check it out’.
-Well, today we do just that.
-It’s a gorgeous location on Big Creek but from the parking area on the highway you can’t really get down to the water, and to make things worse someone has been dumping trash all along here, but we’re not giving up just yet.
+There is a spot along SR 123 south of Piercetown where Big Creek is right next to the highway, at a big parking area.
+We have driven past here many times and always say ‘someday we’ll stop to check it out’, well today we do just that.
+It’s a gorgeous location on Big Creek but from the parking area you can’t really get down to the water, to make things worse someone has been dumping trash all along here, but we don't give up just yet.

 possible beach on Big Creek (pic taken in Jan.
 2023)